• Skip to primary navigation

 Jump to Recipe

 Grilled Asparagus in Foil has just a few ingredients and big delicious flavors.
-It’s so easy to prepare and throw on the grill alongside your main course for outdoor spring and summer meals.Grilled skinny asparagus on a while plate with lemon flower behind it
+It’s so easy to prepare and throw on the grill alongside your main course for outdoor spring and summer meals.

 It’s amazing how even wrapped in foil, this asparagus takes on a subtle smoky flavor from the grill.

-That, combined with lemon makes for an absolutely fantastic side dish.
+That, combined with lemon, makes for an absolutely fantastic side dish.

 The fresh bright flavor is perfect for spring and summer.

-pile of skinny asparagus on cutting board
+Beautiful skinny asparagus spears on dark wood cutting board .

-How to Grill Asparagus in Foil
+Grilling Asparagus in Foil

-minutes, flipping it over about half way through.
+- Wrap it in foil and place it on a hot grill.
+Grill for about 7 minutes, flipping it over about halfway through.
 (How long to grill asparagus in foil will vary, depending on the thickness of the spears.)

 (More detailed instructions are below.)